 Concentration Component (3 or 4 subjects)

 The HASS Concentration offers students the opportunity to deepen their understanding of the issues and methodologies in one area of Humanities, Arts, or Social Sciences.
 All undergraduates must complete a HASS Concentration of 3-4 subjects (some fields require 3, some 4) where they will gain a sophisticated sense of the questions that characterize these fields of study.

-Students in collaboration with their concentration advisors (a designated facuty member in the respective area of study) must select a field of concentration and submit a Concentration Proposal Form by the end of the first week in their second semester junior year.
+Students in collaboration with their Concentration advisors (a designated faculty member in the respective area of study) must select a field of Concentration and submit a Concentration Proposal Form by the end of the first week in their second term junior year.
 Ideally, students will have completed their HASS Distribution subjects by this point, and their experiences with these subjects will guide their choice of Concentration.
-One subject may be counted toward both the distribution and concentration components with the permission of the Concentration Advisor.
-Students must submit a Concentration Completion Form by the end of the first week of their final term at MIT, whether or not they are taking some of their concentration subjects during that term.
+One subject may be counted toward both the Distribution and Concentration Components with the permission of the Concentration Advisor.
+Students must submit a Concentration Completion Form by the end of the first week of their final term at MIT, whether or not they are taking some of their Concentration subjects during that term.

 The remainder of the eight-subject HASS Requirement can be fulfilled with any other HASS subject of the student's choosing designated as HASS-H, HASS-A, HASS-S, or HASS-E.

 The HASS Requirement overlaps with the Communication Requirement.
 All students must take two HASS subjects that are designated Communication Intensive (CI-H or CI-HW).
 The first subject must be completed in the freshman year.
 Complete information can be found on the Communication Requirement site.
 Questions about the Communication Requirement can be directed to email@example.com.

 Students who wish to enroll in a HASS subject that is also designated as CI-H or CI-HW in the subject listings must use a special selection process.
 For more details and deadlines visit: http://enrollmenttools.mit.edu.